rauhs/klang/README.md

 ;; Whitelisting makes sense if the default emit is false:
 (macros/default-emit! false)
+;; For instance, for production, we only want to include `my.ns.*` namespace ;; and only :ERRO and :FATA
 (macros/add-whitelist! "my.ns.*/(ERRO|FATA)")

-;; The following log functions exist:
+;; The following log macros exist by default but you can easily add your own ;; logging levels.
+There is nothing specific about the keywords :INFO :ERRO etc.
 (macros/log! ::INFO :test-this)
 (macros/log! ::WHATEVER "you don't have to use :INFO etc...")
 (macros/trac! :some "log message")